Skip advert

 The 1 Series excels on a backroad thanks to a decent amount of feedback, but once you’re on the motorway it doesn’t feel jittery or tiresome – it settles down and cruises at speed well.

 Much of this is helped by the heavy steering, although the cabin does a good job of isolating wind and road noise, even on the largest wheels.
-We find the 1 Series seats to be ideal too, providing enough support when you’re slinging the car into bends, but not feeling overly stiff on a long journey.
-Rear passengers might not feel the same, however, because it’s a rather flat bench-like layout back there.
+We find the 1 Series seats to be ideal, providing enough support when you’re slinging the car into bends, but not feeling overly stiff on a long journey.
+Rear passengers might not feel the same because the back seats have a rather flat bench-like layout.

 Engines, 0-60 acceleration and top speed